cproctor/bba/README.md

 [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf);
 you can basically just write text.
 Before you start editing, run `git pull` to make sure you have the most recent version of the site.

-While editing, it is useful to use the `-r` flag to tell Pelican to rebuilt the site whenever there's a
+While editing, it is helpful to use the `-r` flag to tell Pelican to rebuilt the site whenever there's a
 change:

     pelican -r -s settings.local.py